 • Baptism, confirmation and the laying-on of hands, including prayer ministry

 God of compassion, be close to those who are ill, afraid or in isolation.
 In their loneliness, be their consolation; in their anxiety, be their hope; in their darkness, be their light; through him who suffered alone on the cross, but reigns with you in glory, Jesus Christ our Lord.

 If you have any further questions arising from this, you are welcome to phone or email Lionel Holmes (01647 440113 / firstname.lastname@example.org) who will direct your enquiry to the appropriate person.

-There now follow three paragraphs from the latest letter from the Archbishops of Canterbury and York, as promised in the first paragraph of this webpage.
-Let us all take note of the practical suggestions they make concerning 22nd March – Mothering Sunday – and the placing of a lit candle in a window of our house.
+There now follows an extract from the latest letter from the Archbishops of Canterbury and York, as promised in the first paragraph of this webpage.

 “This is a defining moment for the Church of England.
 Are we truly a church for all, or just the church for ourselves?
 We urge you sisters and brothers to become a different sort of church in these coming months: hopeful and rooted in the offering of prayer and praise and overflowing in service to the world.